DusanPrica/Restaurant-Site-Exercise/README.md

 ﻿# Restaurant-Project
-This project is part of the HTML and CSS course by me.
+This project is part of the HTML and CSS exercise by myself.
 It features a static website for a fictional restaurant called "Terasa".
 The project demonstrates various HTML and CSS techniques taught in the course.

 ## Features